 Winner: Colwell and Totland

 Stand Up Paddleboarding has shot up in popularity in recent years, much like glamping, avocados and beards.
-It is relatively easy as long as the water is flat and most boards are inflatable so they are easier to carry and transport than a kayak.
+It is relatively easy on flat water and most boards are inflatable so they are easier to carry and transport than a kayak.
 Of course, there remains a risk of ending up in France if you aren't careful.

 Colwell and Totland are two adjacent beaches where you will find plenty of paddleboarders as the water is usually flatter and calmer than most Isle of Wight beaches.